UofT-DSI/python/README.md

 ## Description

-This module introduces learners to the fundamentals of programming using Python.
-Learners will be introduced to programming concepts such as functions and object-oriented programming to make use of reusable blocks of code and models respectively.
+This module introduces participants to the fundamentals of programming using Python.
+Participants will be introduced to the concepts of functions and object-oriented programming to make use of reusable blocks of code and models respectively.
 We also introduce `numPy`, an important library in data science and machine learning.
-By the end of this module, learners will be able to write reusable code to analyze data.
+By the end of this module, participants will be able to write reusable code to analyze data.

-No coding experience is needed to take this module.

 ## Learning Outcomes

-By the end of the module, learners will:
+By the end of the module, participants will be able to:

 **Week 1:**
-1. Write block of code in Python using variables and conditionals
+1. Write blocks of code in Python using variables and conditionals
-2. Identify the differences between different data types
+2. Identify the differences between data types
 3. Use a loop to go over elements of an array
 4. Identify and resolve errors

 **Week 2:**
 1. Describe the benefits of Object Oriented programming
 2. Write a block of code as a reuseable function
-3. Use manual and automated testing to ensure block of code works as expected
+3. Use manual and automated testing to ensure block of code work as expected
 4. Use the numPy to perform mathematical operations on arrays and datasets

 ## Assignments